thecodersguilduk/jamstack-companion/docs/project-ideas.md

 ---
 ## JAMStack Companion

-Rebuild this site using different frameworks - you can copy all the .MD files from this repo to give you a head start.
+Rebuild this site using different frameworks - you can copy all the .MD files from this site's repo on Github to give you a head start.